alexjj/Old-alexjj.com/_posts/2022/1. January/2022-01-12-wednesday.md

 Oh it seems I also have Custom Email Domain service too with iCloud.
 I may actually use a personalised domain email address now...!
 I've had a domain for >10 years, and even one on the old Google business account thing when you could use it for free with 5 users.
 But I still find it hard to move away from my gmail.
 Everything goes there and it's easy.
 Plus my address is reasonable.

-I think [this](https://themes.gohugo.io/themes/paperesque/) is a good theme for my "noraml" blog.
+I think [this](https://themes.gohugo.io/themes/paperesque/) is a good theme for my "normal" blog.
 I'm not quite sure I like the front page but probably can tweak that.
 The rest of it is nice, and I like the footnotes being asides.

+Adding all my photos to Apple Photos is great.
+Don't know why I didn't do it sooner, and by it I mean just any library management tool.